clicon/clixon-docs/configuration.rst

 ``CLICON_YANG_MODULE_REVISION``
    Specifies a revision to the main module.
 ``CLICON_YANG_MAIN_DIR``
-   Load all yang modules in this directory.
+   Load all yang modules in this directory, not recursively.

 Note that the special ``YANG_INSTALLDIR`` autoconf configure option, by default ``/usr/local/share/clixon`` should be included in the yang dir path for Clixon system files to be found.